 How can a smooth collaboration of OT and IT be achieved?

-At this year's SPS fair, our expert Daniel Mai talked about OT and IT.
+At SPS fair 2022, our expert Daniel Mai talked about OT and IT.
 Watch the video and learn how OT/IT collaboration and cybersecurity interact.
 In addition, you will discover examples from different industries, such as water/wastewater treatment.

 ROI Calculator for network management